cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ## Initializing at Genesis

-To initialize both vesting accounts and base accounts, the `GenesisAccount` struct will include an `EndTime`.
+To initialize both vesting and base accounts, the `GenesisAccount` struct will include an `EndTime`.
 Accounts meant to be of type `BaseAccount` will have `EndTime = 0`.
 The `initChainer` method will parse the GenesisAccount into BaseAccounts and VestingAccounts as appropriate.